Remember, your images will represent the company, not the individual.

 - If you love your arms, tank tops can work nicely.
-However, long sleeves often work better than short sleeves, and showing less skin is seen as more professional.
-Anyway, I recommend you to bring a second option just in case.
+However, long sleeves often work better than short sleeves and showing less skin is seen as more professional.
+Anyway, I recommend you bring a second option just in case.

-- If you have long dark brown or black hair, your hair may blend into darker clothing, so consider wearing a lighter colored top.
+- If you have long black hair, your hair may blend into darker clothing, so consider wearing a lighter-colored top.

-- As we age, lighter colored tops may be more flattering and fresh.
+- As we age, lighter-colored tops may be more flattering and fresher.

 - Busy patterns, plaids, or stripes.
-Keep the viewer focus on your face, not your wardrobe.
+Keep the viewer focused on your face, not your wardrobe.

 - Short-sleeved tops where the sleeve is loose on the arm.